esmhana1319/apcsa-freedom-project/blog/entry02.md

   using selective notes to retain information lvl 6 -*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-
 ```
    Another skill ive developed was quickly learning and keeping myself open to other tools outside of what ive already adjusted to.
-VScode and groq were things that i hadnt had used before in SEP or other coding programs ive been in, but i found that when i took notes and tried my
+VScode and groq were things that i hadnt had used before in SEP or other coding programs ive been in, but i found that when i took notes and tried my best to understand the fundamentals, it became easier to get used to
 ```
 developed skill *-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*
   timely adjustment lvl 7